collective/collective.migrationhelpers/README.rst

 This was written for the talk "Migrations!
 Migrations!
 Migrations!" at Plone Conference 2019 in Ferrara: https://2019.ploneconf.org/talks/migrations-migrations-migrations

+Afterwards other helpers & contributions were done, also to support correction migrations done with collective.exportimport.

 Here is a list of methods this package contains: